aryadeo/arya_test/README.md

 # arya_test
-This repository is for python basics
+This repository is for python basics.
-Lets start
+Let's start